TampereTC/TestContainer-hackathon/README.md

 ## Container bundles

 - Each of the docker-compose yml files contains descriptions of containers and links to additional info sources.
 - Demo applications are desined so that source codes are available in hackstack folder.
-Dockerfile compiles the project.
+Dockerfile build the container.
 - Following diagram discribes how each of the container bundles are related to yaml bundles and how they are integrated.

 ![Container-bundle](https://github.com/TampereTC/TestContainer-hackathon/blob/master/Container-bundle.png)